getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 ## Meta Properties

-In Chapter 3 "`new.target`", we introduced a concept new to JS in ES6: the meta property.
+In the "`new.target`" section of Chapter 3, we introduced a concept new to JS in ES6: the meta property.
 As the name suggests, meta properties are intended to provide special meta information in the form of a property access that would otherwise not have been possible.

 In the case of `new.target`, the keyword `new` serves as the context for a property access.
 Clearly `new` is itself not an object, which makes this capability special.
 However, when `new.target` is used inside a constructor call (a function/method invoked with `new`), `new` becomes a virtual context, so that `new.target` can refer to the target constructor that `new` invoked.

 This is a clear example of a meta programming operation, as the intent is to determine from inside a constructor call what the original `new` target was, generally for the purposes of introspection (examining typing/structure) or static property access.

-For example, you may want to have different behavior in a constructor depending on if its directly invoked or invoked via a child class:
+For example, you may want to have different behavior in a constructor depending on if it's directly invoked or invoked via a child class:

 ```js
 class Parent {